+Configuring for RS-485 or RS-232 Communication

-RS-232 and RS-485 Communication-Three jumpers are used to change the radio's serial port from an RS-485 physical layer (default) to an RS-232 physical layer.
+To change the radio's serial port from an RS-485 physical layer (default) to an RS-232 physical layer, change the position of the three jumpers (shown).

 Normally all devices within the entire network will have the same physical layer.
 Using different physical layers is possible but will increase complexity and be more difficult to troubleshoot.